erlang/otp/system/doc/reference_manual/expressions.md

 Updating a map has a similar syntax as constructing it.

-An expression defining the map to be updated, is put in front of the expression defining the keys to be updated and their respective values:
+An expression defining the map to be updated is put in front of the expression defining the keys to be updated and their respective values:

 ```
-M#{ K => V }
+M#{K => V}
 ```

 Here `M` is a term of type map and `K` and `V` are any expression.